edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Data_Augmentation/README.md

 # Module 3.
 Augmenting User Behaviour Profiles with Contact Centre Data

 ## Background
-In this module, we will use Amazon's Elasticsearch service (Amazon ES) for real-time analytics of contact trace records (CTR) from an Amazon Connect contact center.
+In this module, we will use Amazon's Elasticsearch service (Amazon ES) for real-time analytics of contact trace records (CTR) from an Amazon Connect contact centre.
 A detailed list of components used in the solution are as follows:

 ### Amazon Connect
-Amazon Connect is a self-service, cloud-based contact center service based on the same contact center technology used by Amazon customer service associates around the world to power millions of customer conversations.
+Amazon Connect is a self-service, cloud-based contact centre service based on the same contact centre technology used by Amazon customer service associates around the world to power millions of customer conversations.
 There are no up-front payments or long-term commitments and no infrastructure to manage with Amazon Connect; customers pay by the minute for Amazon Connect usage plus any associated telephony services.
 In Amazon Connect, data about contacts, such as the amount of time a contact spends in each state (customer on hold, customer in queue, agent interaction time) are captured in contact trace records (CTR).
 The basis for most historical and real-time metrics in Amazon Connect is the data in the CTR.

 ### Amazon Kinesis Firehose